monarchs-ice/monarchs/docs/source/quickstart.rst

 ==============================
 First, follow the (non-advanced) instructions in the :doc:`installation` section to install the model.

 To run MONARCHS, the best way is to use the command line.
-From a terminal (you can open this in PyCharm, Spyder or whatever your preferred IDE is if you prefer), make sure you activate the virtual environment MONARCHS is installed in.
+From a terminal (you can open this in an IDE like PyCharm, Spyder, VSCode if you prefer to use one of these), make sure you activate the virtual environment MONARCHS is installed in.

 Then, navigate to the ``examples/1D_test_case`` folder in the MONARCHS repository, and run the model using: